buildtesters/buildtest/docs/what_is_buildtest.rst

 - https://github.com/HPC-buildtest/R-buildtest-config - This repo contains all R code for each R package used by buildtest  for generating tests for R packages
 - https://github.com/HPC-buildtest/Perl-buildtest-config - This repo contains all Perl code for each Perl package used by buildtest  for generating tests for Perl packages
 - https://github.com/HPC-buildtest/Ruby-buildtest-config - This repo contains all Ruby code for each Ruby package used by buildtest  for generating tests for Ruby packages
-- https://github.com/HPC-buildtest/buildtest - This repo is used to host the documentation found at http://buildtestdocs.readthedocs.io/en/latest/